Gigaspaces/xap-docs/site/content/xap/12.2/admin/data-partitioning.markdown

 ```

-{{% tip %}}
+{{% tip "Tip"%}}

-- It is recommended to use an Integer or a Long field type to be used as the routing field.
+- It is recommended to use an Integer or a Long field type as the routing field.
-- Default routing field is the space id field.
-In such a case make sure you have the @SpaceId using the `autoGenarate=false` mode.
+- The default routing field is the space ID field.
+In this case, make sure you have the @SpaceId using the `autoGenarate=false` mode.
 {{% /tip %}}

-{{% warning %}}
+{{% warning "Important"%}}
-Converting a numeric value to a String and using the string representation as the routing key will give a different load balancing in comparison to a numeric value.
+Converting a numeric value to a String and using the string representation as the routing key will give different load balancing in comparison to a numeric value.
 {{% /warning %}}

 # Example

-A cluster is defined with 3 partitions where each partition has one primary and one backup space.
+A cluster is defined with 3 partitions, where each partition has one primary and one backup space.

 {{% align center%}}
 ![load_balancing1.jpg](/attachment_files/load_balancing1.jpg)
 {{% /align%}}

-The cluster configured to use the hash-based load-balancing policy.
+The cluster is configured to use the hash-based load balancing policy.
 The application writes the `Account` space object into the clustered space.
 The `accountID` field as part of the `Account` class is defined as the routing field using the `@SpaceRouting` decoration.

 The Account class implementation: